 Abstract

-Author(s): Mustafa T ALbaldawy, Alaauldeen SM AL-Sallami, Mohammad Al-zeyadi, Hamid Altameemi*, Ali R Medhat, Dina AA Abdullah, Noor Nayyef Oudah, Shahrazad Ahmed Khalaf, Hussein M Prism
+Author(s): Mustafa T ALbaldawy, Alaauldeen SM AL-Sallami, Mohammad Al-zeyadi, Hamid Altameemi*, Ali R Medhat, Dina AA Abdullah, Noor Nayyef Oudah, Shahrazad Ahmed Khalaf and Hussein M Prism

 Background: The present study aimed to identify changes in superoxide dismutase and Malondialdehyde (MDA) levels and their relationship to benign and malignant prostate hyperplasia compared to healthy men.